CURRENT POSITION

 NON-ACADEMIC FACT

-In 2014, Dr. Sassoni discovered in Crete (Greece) 5 underwater ancient amphorae, that he delivered to the Greek Ministry of Culture.
+In 2014, Dr. Sassoni discovered in Crete (Greece) 5 underwater ancient amphorae, for which he received a reward from the Greek Ministry of Culture.
 The Ministry experts attributed four amphorae to the Roman era (III cent.) and one to the Byzantine era (IV cent.).